hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Open: profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: exentensions are explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept relevant to the Australian healthcare context.
 * Cardinality: cardinality is only constrained where there is a universal agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g. legislative requirements).
-* Terminology Binding: where possible, elements are bound to the nationally recognised value set which is either inherited from the FHIR specification or a localised value set.
+* Terminology Binding: where possible, elements are bound to the nationally recognised value set which is either inherited from the FHIR standard or a localised value set.
 Localisation occurs through a number of mechanisms including nationally maintained clinical reference sets in the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/), terminology published by government agencies such as the [Australian Bureau of Statistics](https://www.abs.gov.au/), [Australian Institute of Health and Welfare](https://www.aihw.gov.au/), [Services Australia](https://www.servicesaustralia.gov.au/), and use case projects that dcontribute additional concepts as needed for use in implementation.
   ** by default, bindings specified in AU Base are [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to indicate the recommended AU terminology.
 The binding can be stronger where either binding inherited by the FHIR standard is stronger (and therefore cannot be relaxed) or where there is strong national agreement on the terminology for use in an Australian healthcare context.
   ** where multiple terminologies are recognised for use in the Australian healthcare context, the set of terminologies are described using the additional bindings extension, e.g.
 * Slice Constraints: slicing is avoided as much as possible.
 Slicing limits the opportunities for downstream IGs and applications to define their own business rules and this is to be avoided at the AU Base level.
 Slicing, where present, is used to define a real world concept that cannot be meaningfully modelled using another profileing technique, and is left open to allow for flexibility.